Make the decision to implement a new perspective when under uncertainty.

 USMLE Step Exam Workshops

-Second-year medical students will participate in a mandatory USMLE Step 1 Prep Workshop, facilitated by Ms. Johnson, Ms. Trempe and faculty.
+Second-year medical students will participate in a mandatory USMLE Step 1 Prep Workshop, facilitated by Dr. Nepal, Dr. Johnson, Ms. Hipple, and faculty.
 This workshop takes place in the winter of the academic year (November).

-Beginning early January, students are invited to participate in a series of USMLE subject-related seminars facilitated by third-year Peer Leaders – concluding with a small group workshop on “Creating Your Dedicated Study Schedule.”
+Beginning mid-December, students are invited to participate in a series of USMLE subject-related seminars facilitated by third-year Peer Leaders – concluding with a small group workshop on “Creating Your Dedicated Study Schedule.”

-Information and handouts from the workshop is posted on the OME.2017 – Study Strategies Pilot page for students' future reference.
+Information and handouts from the workshop are posted on the BAMS Learning Events page for students' future reference.

 Step 2 CK and CS

-The Academic Advisor plans, coordinates and facilitates (with peers and faculty) a USMLE Step 2 CK and CS workshops in an academic year - winter and spring, respectively.
+The Academic Advisor/Peer Tutoring Program Supervisor along with the Medical Education Learning Specialist plans, coordinates and facilitates (with Peer Leader Tutors and faculty) a USMLE Step 2 CK workshop in an academic year - winter and spring, respectively.
 Students will receive clerkship authoritative resource information generated by the Academic Advisor from peers who have completed their third year.
-This information will be emailed and, posted on the OME.2017 – Study Strategies: Medical Students Pilot page.
-Information related to NBME updates or, changes to the Step 2 CK and CS examinations are posted on the Pilot page.
+This information will be emailed and posted on the Learning Events BAMS page.
+Information related to NBME updates or, changes to the Step 2 CK and CS examinations are posted on the BAMS page.

 Other Student Success Support Services